LUKE’S INFANCY NARRATIVE

 nomes = An Egyptian administrative district.

-It is true that Matthew writes of a stable at Bethlehem, while Luke reports that the wise men went into a house.
-But once the crowds had gone home after the census, Bethlehem would not have been crowded.
-The family could have moved into a house during the two years prior to the arrival of the wise men.
+It is true that Matthew writes of wise men visiting Jesus at a house at Bethlehem, while Luke reports that the shepherds found Jesus in a manger.
+But this is not a problem.
+Once the crowds had gone home after the census, Bethlehem would not have been so crowded.
+The family could easily have moved into a house during the two years prior to the arrival of the wise men.
+[A manger is part of a stable].

 Let us look at the wider aspects of these narratives.
 The first two chapters of Matthew and Luke provide essentially the same information: Mary and Joseph are legally engaged; Joseph is Davidic in descent; Mary conceives by the Holy Spirit while remaining a virgin; an angel says the child is to be named ‘Jesus’, meaning ‘Saviour’.